 - You can also add some sugar if you prefer

-How to Make Quick Homemade Frosé
+How to Make Frosé

 - Put all ingredients into a blender and blend until frosty.

-Another way to change this up is to add liquor to the base recipe.
-I’d recommend an ounce of vodka per serving.
+You can also use other types of wine like in this wine slushie recipe.
+Or another way to change this up is to add liquor to the base recipe.
+I'd recommend an ounce of vodka per serving.
 But rum or tequila can work too.

-Frosé is basically a frozen rose wine blended into a frosty like drink.
+Frosé is basically a frozen rosé wine blended into a frosty like drink.
 They combined the words frozen and rosé.

 It has the flavor of strawberries with an underlying rosé wine taste and a touch of tang.
 It's delicious!